-“My academic and advocacy work has focused on how we develop communities so everybody can flourish; not segregated neighborhoods of rich and poor,” says Stivers, Director of the Graduate Humanities program at Dominican and Associate Professor of Ethics.
+“My academic and advocacy work has focused on how we develop communities so everybody can flourish; not segregated neighborhoods of rich and poor,” says Stivers, Dean, School of Arts, Humanities and Social Sciences.
 “My perspective on homelessness has been to argue for policies that address poverty, such as affordable housing and living wages.
 Even though charity always will be necessary, many people can avoid homelessness if they simply have a job that pays well and housing they can afford.”

 In 2011, Stivers wrote a book entitled “Disputing Homelessness: Alternative Christian Approaches.”
-She speaks publically and addresses the issue in her classes.
+She speaks publicly and addresses the issue in her classes.

 This spring semester she is teaching an economic justice colloquium with Ethics and Biblical Studies Professor Dr. Bonnie Howe in partnership with the St. Vincent DePaul Society in San Rafael.
 Students will interact with the homeless in the soup kitchen and at the homeless help desk and will also do home visits with people in poverty.
 In class, they will examine structural factors – housing, health care, and educational systems as well as tax, welfare, and labor policies – that impact how people fare in communities.
 In addition, students will reflect on Biblical understandings of justice and compassion and philosophical theories of justice in relation to poverty and homelessness.